 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the College are described in Note 1 to the financial statements.
-No new accounting policies were adopted and there were no changes in the application of existing policies during 2017.
+During the current year the College adopted Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (OPEB), which included restatement of the College's current year beginning net position.
+This restatement decreased the College's current year beginning net position by \$1,782,608.

 We noted no transactions entered into by the College during the year for which there is a lack of authoritative guidance or consensus.
 There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.